Yes, Our Holidays Are Pagan

 If you haven't read GKC's book, you should.
 He was a latecomer to the Catholic faith and was almost as funny a writer as yourself.

-Mel Carriere from San Diego California on September 23, 2018:
+Mel Carriere from Snowbound and down in Northern Colorado on September 23, 2018:

 Beautiful thesis.
 I have long understood Christianity to have pagan roots, especially the Catholicism I half-heartedly practice with its litany of saints who used to be gods and goddesses.